DeepWaterIMR/RstoxUtils/README.md

 ![](README_files/figure-html/unnamed-chunk-10-1.png)<!-- -->

 The figure above shows the strata together with a customly defined boundary shape.
 We can now use the boundary shape to limit our strata.
+Since we introduce a new way of removing small detached areas, we can push the `drop.crumbs` argument a little bit down to include as much of the narrow contours of the continental slope as possible into our strata estimates.
 Note that you can use either the path to the shapefile or the `SpatialPolygonsDataFrame` object itself to define the boundary:

 ```r